 Best for: Users who want AI to discover connections automatically

-Atlas takes a different approach: instead of manually creating links, AI discovers connections across your notes and documents.
-The knowledge graph emerges from content, not explicit linking.
+Atlas takes a different approach: instead of manually creating links, AI discovers connections across your notes and sources.
+The mind map emerges from content, not explicit linking.

 Key features: